Privacy Policy

 Suchen Technology GmbH, Dieselstraße 11, 30916 Isernhagen, Germany

-(hereinafter referred to as ‘Suchen Technology GmbH’, ‘Suchen Technology Services’ or ‘we’) is the controller within the meaning of the General Data Protection Regulation (GDPR) for the processing of personal data when using the suchen.expert platform.
+(hereinafter “Suchen Technology GmbH”, “Suchen Technology Services” or “we”), is the data controller within the meaning of the General Data Protection Regulation (GDPR) for the processing of personal data when using the suchen.expert platform.

 1.1 Suchen Technology GmbH attaches great importance to the careful and responsible handling of personal data.
 We process personal data exclusively in accordance with the relevant data protection regulations, in particular the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).

-1.2 This privacy policy informs you in accordance with Articles 13 and 14 of the GDPR about the nature, scope, purposes and legal basis of the processing of your personal data, as well as your rights as a data subject in connection with the use of our platform suchen.expert.
+1.2 This Privacy Policy informs you, in accordance with Articles 13 and 14 of the GDPR, about the nature, scope, purposes and legal bases for the processing of your personal data, as well as your rights as a data subject in connection with the use of our platform suchen.expert.

 1.3 This privacy policy applies to all data processing operations that take place when visiting and using suchen.expert.
-For other processing situations (e.g. in the context of job applications, contractual relationships with business partners or other offline processes), we may provide separate privacy notices.
+For other processing situations (for example, in the context of job applications, contractual relationships with business partners or other offline processes), we provide provide separate privacy notices where necessary.

-1.5 The purpose of this privacy policy is to ensure transparent and appropriate protection of your personal data against unauthorised access, unauthorised disclosure, loss or misuse, and to inform you about our data processing in an understandable form.
+1.5 The purpose of this privacy policy is to ensure transparent and appropriate protection of your personal data against unauthorised access, unauthorised disclosure, loss or misuse, and to inform you about our data processing in an easily understandable manner.

-1.6 The privacy policy applies to all personal data that we collect, use or store about you in connection with your use of the suchen.expert platform.
+1.6 This privacy policy applies to all personal data that we collect, use or store about you in connection with your use of the suchen.expert platform.

-1.7 If you do not agree with the data processing described in this privacy policy, you may not be able to use certain services or functions of suchen.expert, or only to a limited extent.
+1.7 If you do not agree with the data processing described in this privacy policy, you may not be able to use certain services or features of suchen.expert not at all or only to a limited extent.
 Legal claims, in particular your rights as a data subject under the GDPR, remain unaffected by this.

 1.8 This privacy policy applies exclusively to the suchen.expert platform.
-We accept no responsibility for third-party content and offers to which we link or which are integrated via interfaces (e.g. external websites).
-The processing of your data by such third parties is subject to their own privacy policies.
+We accept no responsibility for third-party content and offers to which we link or which are integrated via interfaces (e.g. external websites) , we accept no responsibility.
+The processing of your data by such third parties is governed by their own privacy policies.

-1. 9 We provide technical and organisational options that allow you to view and update your personal data in your user account.
+1.9 We provide technical and organisational means by which you can view and update your personal data in your user account.
 Nevertheless, you are required to ensure that the data you provide is accurate and up to date.

-1.10 By registering or using the platform, users confirm that they have read and understood the privacy policy.
+1. 10 By registering or using the platform, users confirm that they have taken note of the privacy policy.

-However, personal data is processed exclusively on the basis of the relevant legal provisions or, if necessary, on the basis of separately obtained consent.
+However, the processing of personal data takes place exclusively on the basis of the relevant legal provisions or – where necessary – on the basis of consent obtained separately.

-The current versions of the privacy policy, the general terms of use and any other usage guidelines are available at any time at suchen.expert.
+The current versions of the privacy policy, the General Terms of Use and any further usage guidelines are available at any time on suchen.expert .

 § 2 Definitions

-In this privacy policy, the following terms are used in accordance with the General Data Protection Regulation (GDPR), unless otherwise expressly stated:
+In this Privacy Policy, the following terms – unless otherwise expressly stated – are used in accordance with the General Data Protection Regulation (GDPR):

 A data subject is any identified or identifiable natural person whose personal data is processed by us.

-A user is any person who visits the suchen.expert platform, registers an account or uses the services of suchen.expert – regardless of whether they are a private individual, a company or another organisation.
+A user is any person who visits the suchen.expert platform, registers an account or uses services provided by suchen.expert – regardless of whether they are an individual acting in a private capacity, a company or another organisation.

-Profile refers to the personal or commercial user area on suchen.expert, where the user can manage their details, place and view advertisements, and configure certain settings (e.g. contact details, visibility, notifications).
+Profile refers to the personal or business user area on suchen.expert where the user can manage their details, post and view listings, and configure certain settings (e.g. contact details, visibility, notifications).

-2.8 ‘Services’ Services are all functions and services provided by Suchen Technology GmbH via the platform, in particular the ability to search for, view or publish information about found, lost, missing or stolen items, advertisements, services, incidents and other content.
+Services are all functions and services provided by Suchen Technology GmbH via the platform, in particular the ability to search for, view or publish information about found, lost, missing or stolen items, listings, services, incidents and other content.

-Data includes all information and content provided by users in the context of using suchen.expert (e.g. advertisement texts, images, messages), including personal data, insofar as this is contained in the information provided.
+Data comprises all information and content provided by users in the course of using suchen.expert (e.g. listing texts, images, messages), including personal data, insofar as this is contained in the information provided.

 Suchen Technology GmbH